CVE-2024-4887

 CVE-2024-4887 is a high-severity PHP Remote File Inclusion (CWE-98) vulnerability in Qodeinteractive Qi Addons For Elementor.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 37.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Path Interception (T1034); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 The Qi Addons For Elementor plugin for WordPress is vulnerable to local file inclusion in all versions through 1.7.2.
 The flaw exists in the qi_addons_for_elementor_blog_list shortcode, where the behavior attribute is processed without sufficient path validation, allowing inclusion of arbitrary server-side PHP files.